mendix/docs/content/partners/siemens/mindsphere-module-details.md

 The MindSphere SSO module is included in the MindSphere starter and example apps.
 It can also be downloaded separately here: [MindSphere SSO](https://marketplace.mendix.com/link/component/108805/).

 {{% alert type="warning" %}}
-The SSO module also requires changes to the app theme see the section on [Siemens MindSphere Web Content](#msthemepack), below.
+The SSO module also requires changes to the app theme.
+See the section on [Siemens MindSphere Web Content](#msthemepack), below.

-Please ensure that you also download the **latest version** of the Siemens MindSphere Web Content when you download the SSO module.
+Please ensure that you also download the *latest version* of the Siemens MindSphere Web Content module when you download the SSO module.
 {{% /alert %}}

 ### 2.1 Constants